Your options for legal or financial advice on divorce or dissolution

 - It can be more expensive than a traditional lawyer-led divorce or dissolution (depending on how much a couple can agree between them).
 If couples can’t reach agreement through collaborative family law and take their dispute to court, new solicitors would have to be appointed, which would add to the costs.

-- It works best if you and your ex-partner live near each other or can easily get to the round table meetings.
-It may be difficult to find a collaborative family lawyer if you live in a rural location.
+- It works best if you and your ex-partner live near each other or can easily get to the face-to-face meetings.
+It might be difficult to find a collaborative family lawyer if you live in a rural location.

 You can find a collaborative family lawyer: